joannawolthuis/MetaboShiny/README.md

 # Before starting
 ## Building databases
-MetaboShiny offers over **XX** metabolite databases for m/z identification.
+MetaboShiny offers multiple metabolite databases for m/z identification.
 Before any other steps are taken, it is necessary to build the databases that the user is interested in.
 Each database only needs to be built once.
 To check if a database has been built, click the "check if database exists" button below the logo (Figure [Database Tab]).
 The database version number and download date are listed there as well.
 ## Updating databases
 MetaboShiny does not automatically update databases.
-To re-build a database of interest, click on the "build database" button below the logo in the [Database Tab](#database-tab).
+To re-build a database of interest, click on the "build database" button below the logo in the Database Tab.
 The database version number and download date are listed below the logo.

 ## Adding custom databases
 **HOW TO ADD CUSTOM DB**